rubysherpas/forem/README.md

   * Replying to topics
   * Deleting own topics
   * Blocking replies to locked topics
+* Text Formatting
+  * Posts are HTML escaped and pre tagged by default.
-* Markdown formatting for posts
+  * Pluggable formatters for other behaviour (Markdown, Textile)
 * Theme support

 ### Customisation